Conejo Valley

-The Conejo Valley is a region spanning both southeastern Ventura County and northwestern Los Angeles County in Southern California, United States.
-It is located in the northwestern part of the Greater Los Angeles Area.
+The Conejo Valley (Spanish: Valle del Conejo, meaning "Valley of the Rabbit") is a region spanning both southeastern Ventura County and northwestern Los Angeles County in Southern California, United States.
+It is located in the northwestern part of the Greater Los Angeles area.

 Communities in the Conejo Valley are Thousand Oaks, Newbury Park, Westlake Village, Oak Park, Agoura Hills, Lake Sherwood and a portion of Calabasas.

 Etymology

 In 1803, the Spanish land grant in the area was given the name Rancho El Conejo.

 In Spanish, conejo means "rabbit", and refers to the rabbits common to the region, specifically the desert cottontail and brush rabbit species.

 History

 Pre-colonial

-The first human residents of Conejo valley were the native Chumash people.
+The Chumash people inhabited region for thousands of years.
 Notable Chumash villages included Satwiwa ("The Bluffs") in Newbury Park, Sap'wi ("House of Deer") in Thousand Oaks, and Hipuk in Westlake Village.
 Sap'wi (Šihaw Ven-632i) is located near Chumash Indian Museum in Oakbrook Regional Park.
 This park is also home to 4-6,000 year old pictographs, which can be observed on docent-led tours.
 Satwiwa, which was first settled 13,000 years ago, was located at the foothills of Mount Boney, a sacred mountain to the Chumash people.
 The Satwiwa Native American Indian Culture Center is available for visitors.

 Two additional Chumash villages were found by Ventu Park Road.
 These had a population of 100-200 in each village, and were settled around 2,000 years ago.
 These former villages, known as Ven-65, Ven-260 and Ven-261, are located on private lands near Ventu Park Road in Newbury Park.
 A smaller village, known as Yitimasɨh, was located where Wildwood Elementary School is located today.
 Artifacts retrieved in nearby Wildwood Regional Park include shell beads, arrowheads, and stone tools.